WOLFRAM

 OPC UA Tank System

-This example will demonstrate the usage of OPC UA communication in a System Modeler model over a simple tank system.
-OPC UA is a secure, robust and scalable communications protocol used in many different industries over the world.
-See the OPC Foundation website for more information.
+This example demonstrates how to use OPC UA communication in a System Modeler model of a simple tank system.
+With OPC UA, you can build a digital twin that securely exchanges live data between simulations and real hardware.
+OPC UA is a secure, robust and scalable communication protocol used in many industries worldwide.

 To run this example, you'll need